 A note: When creating multi-level intial conditions, make sure that the initial conditions files for all levels have the same file name (ie, GridDensity), but that each file has an extension which is an integer corresponding to its level.
-For example, the root grid GridDensity file would be GridDensity.1, and so forth.
-The parameters which describe file names (discussed above in the section on initialization parameters) should only have the file name to the left of the period (as in a simulation with a single initial grid), ie,
+For example, the root grid GridDensity file would be GridDensity.0, the level 1 file would be GridDensity.1, and so forth.
+The parameters which describe file names (discussed above in the section on initialization parameters) should only have the file name to the left of the period the period (as in a simulation with a single initial grid), ie,

-'''

 CosmologySimulationDensityName = GridDensity

-'''